 Dolphin Cove is another unique natural attraction that is definitely not to be missed.
 Here you have the opportunity to swim with wild dolphins and stingrays in their natural habitat.
 It is an absolute must for nature lovers.

-You Should Stay In Ocho Rios If you are travelling with family; you want plenty of activities within a short distance of your accommodation; you are not looking for a quiet area; you are hoping to stay in an all-inclusive resort.
+Stay In Ocho Rios If you are traveling with family; you want plenty of activities within a short distance of your accommodation; you are not looking for a quiet area; you are hoping to stay in an all-inclusive resort.

 Best places to stay in Ocho Rios:

 Treasure Beach is an area still largely undiscovered by the larger tourist crowds.
 The beaches here are typically quieter than elsewhere in Jamaica.
-It’s perfect if you really want to get away and relax in the peace and laid back atmosphere Jamaica is known for.
+It’s perfect if you really want to get away and relax in the peaceful and laid-back atmosphere Jamaica is known for.

 There are plenty of beautiful beaches to choose from along the Treasure Beach area.
 The area actually stretches along three separate bays.
 Billy Bay in the north, Pedro Bay in the south, and Frenchman’s Bay in the middle.